-During the first quarter of 2014, the Company issued stock awards totaling 10,934 shares with market and performance based conditions.
-The Company measured the cost of these awards based on their fair value at the date of grant to the extent of the probable number of shares to be earned upon vesting.
+During the first quarter of 2015, the Company issued additional stock awards with market and performance based conditions, bringing the total of these shares to 8,238, assuming a 100% achievement level.
+The Company measures the cost of these awards based on their grant date fair value to the extent of the probable number of shares to be earned upon vesting.
 Amortization of this cost will be recorded on a straight-line basis over the requisite service period.
 Throughout the course of the requisite service period, the Company will monitor the level of achievement compared to the target and adjust the number of shares expected to be earned, and the related compensation expense recorded thereafter, to reflect the updated most probable outcome.
-Compensation expense for these awards for the year ended December 31, 2014, was not material.
+Compensation expense for these awards for the year ended December 31, 2015, was not material.